Pokymon/shortit/README.md

 1. Clone the repository to your local machine using `git clone https://github.com/Pokymon/shortit.git`.

-2. Navigate to the project directory with `cd ShortIt`.
+2. Navigate to the project directory with `cd shortit`.

 3. Copy `settings.py.example` to `settings.py` and update the environment variables to match your setup.